kbohara/Getting-and-Cleaning-Data/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Good luck!

+### Script

+The run_analysis function reads in multiple files, cleans the data, merges the data, and then groups the data to calculate the mean of the various fields.

+General Steps of the script:
+1. Read the files
+2. Merge the datasets
+3. Update the columns
+4. Merge the datasets again
+5. Get the mean